sidarayteli/M3_Group7/Project-1/1_Requirements/README.md

-1. About RKE
+# 1. About RKE

 ## 1.1 Description
-* Remote keyless entry (RKE) system is a system designed to remotely lock or unlock access to automobiles.
-	It operates by broadcasting radio waves on a particular frequency unidirectionally.
+* Remote keyless entry (RKE) system is a system designed to remotely lock or unlock access to automobiles.It operates by broadcasting radio waves on a particular frequency 	      unidirectionally.
 And has features like alaram activation/deactivation, Led activation/deactivation in case any person/things which touches the car.

 ---
 ## 1.2 What all features car can have